AlexandrKlymas/MFConfiger/README.md

 ## Directing MultiFields to get config from other sources
 ------------
-Using the console command, it creates a TV and a config file that is directed to the config manager.
+Using the console command creates a TV and a config file that is directed to the config manager.
 This allows you to use the MultiFields feature in other products.
 The name of the TV parameter is passed to the config manager, the config is returned.
 So it is possible to return the config with dynamically changed parameters.